barbazul/1kfa/mod_guide_player.md

 ![Illustration of your Deckahedron](images/component_layout.png){ width=2.5inch }

-Look at the attribute on your character sheet -- what suit is it, Anchor, Bulb, Crescent, or Dart?
+Look at the attribute on your character sheet -- what suit is it, Anvil, Blade, Crown, or Dragon?
 Take the top card and flip it face up.

 ![Illustration of flipping a card](images/component_flip.png){ width=2.5inch }